C2SM/git-course/advanced/Exercise_1_git-log-diff-show.md

 git diff main difftest ./README.md
 ```

 Now let's use `git diff` to compare the difference between two commits.
-Use `git log` to get two commit IDs, and then pass the two commit IDs as arguments to `git diff`.
+Use `git log` (or `git lg` if you created a useful alias before) to get two commit IDs, and then pass the two commit IDs as arguments to `git diff`.

 ```plaintext
 git log